 - After the online room selection process is over and assignments are completed, instructions concerning when room and building changes can be made will be provided.

-Room selection – Residential Colleges, Themed Housing & The Honors House: When applying to a residential college, the Honors House, or any Living-Learning/Themed program, that residential college or program must be the student’s housing preference.
+Room Assignments – Residential Colleges, Themed Housing & The Honors House: When applying to a residential college, the Honors House, or any Living-Learning/Themed program, that residential college or program must be the student’s housing preference.

 - Once a student has completed the application process for a residential college, his/her housing status will show “Pending.”
 This is normal, and will remain pending until assigned a room in the spring (the date has not yet been determined).